 Be brief and be visual.
 Ask people who don’t know your project to review your application.
 Make sure it fits the theme.
 Make sure that a stranger with no knowledge of your field could read the first few sentences of your application and then describe your idea concisely to someone else.
+The simpler the better.

 Who decides who wins?